-Location in the Driver Configuration Password Synchronization Policy Name (Old) Password Synchronization Policy Name (New) What the Policy Does Publisher Input Transformation Password(Pub)-Sub Email Notifications itp- EmailOnFailedPassw ordSubscription If the password payload information comes through, and the status shows a problem, it sends e-mail to the user.
+Location in the Driver Configuration Password Synchronization Policy Name What the Policy Does Publisher Input Transformation Password(Pub)-Sub Email Notifications If the password payload information comes through, and the status shows a problem, it sends e-mail to the user.
 It uses the e-mail address indicated in the Internet EMail Address attribute in eDirectory.
 This policy references the GCV named notify-user-on-password-dist-failure to determine whether to send notification e-mails.